WizMagic98/is597SCLtestrepo/README.md

-# is597SCLtestrepo
+# IS597SCLtestrepo
-Just a demo repo for making a class recording
+Just a demo repo for making a class recording.

+I'll be adding more to this repo as we learn more about the features.

+## Author

+Zeyu Wang